NUWCDIVNPT/stig-manager/docs/_build/html/_sources/installation-and-setup/installation-and-setup.rst.txt

 Configure Users
 --------------------------

 Users are not created in the STIG Manager application itself.
-All users must be present in Keycloak (Or any other supported Authentication Provider) and be assigned the appropriate roles before they can access the sytem.
-Upon first access after successful Keycloak Authentication, STIGMan will create a user profile to which it assigns Collection Grants and assignments.
+All users must be authenticated by your Authentication Provider (Often, Keycloak) and be assigned the appropriate tokens, scopes, and roles before they can access the system.
+Upon first access after successful Authentication, STIGMan will create a user profile to which it assigns Collection Grants and assignments.

-Assign Users the appropriate roles.
+User privileges are controlled by the Authentication Provider.
+This can be done by configuring and assigning Users the appropriate roles.
 In Keycloak, this can be done using the "Role Mappings" tab for that user, or you can set these roles as defaults using the Configure->Roles->Default Roles interface.
+See the :ref:`Authentication and Identity<authentication>` section for more information.

 Assign at least one User the ``admin`` role when setting up STIG Manager for the first time.

-.. list-table:: STIG Manager User Types, STIG Manager Privileges, and the required Roles:
+.. list-table:: STIG Manager User Types, STIG Manager Privileges, and suggested Roles:
   :widths: 20 60 20
   :header-rows: 1
   :class: tight-table